Ardoch and Over Enoch

 The site is located on land approximately 3km south of Elvanfoot and 7.5km east of Leadhills.
 The total site area is 46 hectares (ha) and the land cover consists of course grassland which is used mainly for rough grazing.
 The site is bonded by forestry to the east and is adjacent to the operational Clyde Windfarm.
 During the planning process the project was reduced from 5 to 4 turbines as a result of feedback regarding landscape and visual impacts.See More

 Whitelaw Brae Windfarm is approximately 14km to the north of Moffat in the Scottish Borders and approximately 3km to the south of Tweedsmuir.
-The site comprises a mixture of unimproved, rough, open grazing land and commercial forestry and will be between the Fruid Reservoir and the River Tweed.See More
+The site comprises a mixture of unimproved, rough, open grazing land and commercial forestry.See More

 Inverclyde Windfarm is located on the Northern edge of the Renfrewshire hills, immediately South of the Urban area of Greenock and Port Glasgow.
 The site surrounds the high ground of Corlic Hill (303m above ordnance datum (AOD)) and includes parts of Burnhead Moor, Moukin Moor and Devol Moor.